notTypecast/quadrotor/README.md

 This entire process is repeated for `k` runs.
 We do this to collect data for multiple runs and get a mean error value per step per episode.

-### Numerical optimization
+#### Numerical optimization
 Instead of using CEM to calculate the optimal controls, there is also the option to use numerical optimization.
 This is implemented using CasADi.
 The dynamic model has been implemented symbolically, allowing for optimization of the control forces based on the given dynamics.

 Additionally, using the symbolic neural network, a learned model can be trained similarly to the above, to learn differences between the actual and the known dynamics.

-# Quadrotor
+## Quadrotor
-## Simulation
+### Simulation
-### Simulator
+#### Simulator
 The equivalent simulator for the quadrotor is located at `src/sim/Quadrotor.hpp`.
 This operates similarly to the PQ, with the expected differences found in 3 dimensions.
 The moment of inertia is represented by a $3x3$ inertia matrix.
 Optional parameters include the constants $K_f$ and $K_t$.

 It should be noted that orientation in 3 dimensions is represented using a unit quaternion.
 As such, the quadrotor state consists of a 13-dimensional vector, which includes the linear position (size 3), the quaternion (size 4), the linear velocity (size 3) and the angular velocity (size 3).
+The position and orientation are kept in world frame, but the velocity and angular velocity are kept in body frame.

-Specifically, the position and orientation are kept in world frame, but the velocity and angular velocity are kept in body frame.
+#### Visualizer

-### Visualizer
+To visualize the quadrotor system's states, we use _matplotlib_.
+During execution, system state data is written to `src/train/data/quad.txt`.
+At the same time, this data can be read and visualized by the `src/train/VisualizeQuad.py` script.

-There is currently no visualizer for the 3D quadrotor system.
-As such, states are simply printed to the terminal.
+The script is also able to recognize certain commands, specifically for setting the target position, as well as the title of the graph.

-## Optimization
+### Optimization
-### Dynamic model
+#### Dynamic model
 As mentioned, only numerical optimization is implemented with the 3D quadrotor system.
 The dynamics for the 3D quadrotor are slightly more complicated than those of the planar quadrotor.

 Since our model uses rotor speeds as the control input, those need to be converted to thrust and torque, before they can be used to calculate acceleration.
 This is generally done by multiplying with constants $K_f$ and $K_t$.
 As such, to calculate the total thrust and torque, in the body frame, we use the below equations.